 Find an Approved Solicitor on the Zephyr Mortgages

-Do all the firms listed on your directory have online case tracking as I was under the impression that this was a precondition of being on the Zephyr Mortgaages solicitor panel?
+Do all the licensed conveyancers and solicitor practices listed on your directory have online case tracking as I was under the impression that this was a precondition of being on the Zephyr Mortgages solicitor panel?

 No. There is no CML Part 2 or Building Society Association requirement relating to online case tracking.
 Some law firms operate such technology and some don't.

 We're in London, FTBs buying with a mortgage (lender is Zephyr Mortgages , but our solicitor is on the Zephyr Mortgages conveyancing panel).
 How long should the conveyancing process take?